Sunshine Coast Airport: Airlines and destinations

-Operations

 Ground transport

-The airport is served by local taxi service Suncoast Cabs and by Sunbus' route 622 Sunshine Plaza to Noosa Junction.
+The airport is served by local taxi service Suncoast Cabs and by Kinetic Sunshine Coast's route 622 from Sunshine Plaza to Noosa Junction.

 Airport shuttle services are run by several companies offering transfer to Sunshine Coast hotels and private residences.
-They connect to all suburbs south of the Sunshine Coast Airport including Twin Waters, Maroochydore, Alexandra Headland, Mooloolaba, Kawana, Buderim, Caloundra, Golden Beach and Pelican Waters.
+They connect to all suburbs south of the Sunshine Coast Airport including Twin Waters, Maroochydore, Alexandra Headland, Mooloolaba, Kawana Waters, Buderim, Caloundra, Golden Beach and Pelican Waters.

+In 2023 the airport opened a new Car Rental Centre, providing a new home for car rental companies.
+The relocation of the car rental companies allowed for an expanded passenger carpark, along with additional room within the airports Arrivals Hall.
+Passengers can access the Car Rental Centre by an approximate 150 metre walk from outside baggage claim.